 For more green, earth-friendly tips, sign up to receive tips, updates, actions and more in your inbox!

-Elena White is the founder and editor of Life The Green Way, clean water advocate, and a "rurban" wife and mother.
+Elena White is the founder and editor of Life The Green Way, clean water advocate, and a "rurban" mother.
 Learn more about her here and follow her on Twitter at @Lifethegreenway.